“What’s the difference between Ratings and Reviews?” is our most frequently asked question, by far!

 Every other page of Appbot looks at reviews only.
 If you compare the stats from these other pages with the app stores you’ll generally see different figures.
-In general there are far fewer reviews than ratings for any app.
+In general, there are far fewer reviews than ratings for any app.
 The average star rating for reviews will also usually be different from the average star rating for ratings.

-On the Reviews page we see 313 reviews, which is much lower than either figure we saw on Ratings.
+On the Reviews page we see 709,857 reviews, which is much lower than the figure we saw on Ratings.

-- There are filters set at the top of the page that have been applied.
-The Reviews page is only reporting for 90 days in that case, vs the all time figures we see on the Ratings page.
+- There are filters set at the right of the page that have been applied.
+Both the Reviews page and Ratings page are showing all data since September 2006.